Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 What are Health checks?

+# Architecture Description
+- A custom VPC with 6 public subnets that route on to the internet, this week's AWS resources attempt to use this custom VPC.
+- An ECS Fargate cluster running a single service for the backend flask application
+- The backend flask application container image is hosted in a private ECR repo
+- The target services are using ECS Connect
+- An internet facing application Elastic Load Balancer is serving the backend flask application on a subnet.
+The backend flask application runs on port 4567

+# Tasks
+1. Create an Elastic Container Repository (ECR)
+2. Push our container images to ECR
+3. Write an ECS Task Definition file for Fargate
+4. Launch our Fargate services via CLI
+5. Test that our services individually work
+6. Play around with Fargate desired capacity
+7. How to push new updates to your code update Fargate running tasks
+8. Test that we have a Cross-origin Resource Sharing (CORS) issue

 # Perfoming Health checks on our Cruddur application
 - To ensure the health of our Cruddur application, we would need to deploy health checks at various instances to ensure that it is running optimally.
 - The various stages are: